 - Tracking the source of goods, and other attributes

-- Minimize operational risks (human errors that come up when doing manual tracking)
+- Minimise operational risks (human errors that come up when doing manual tracking)

 The UN Food and Agriculture Organization stated that almost 30% of all food gets lost or wasted across the supply chain and never ends up on our tables.